Castle Mona: Hotel

 The club had a long spell of closure due to court injunctions from the local constabulary and courts of justice on various counts of illegal activities taking place in the club by its patrons.
 It only reopened after an extensive CCTV system was fitted and security reassurances were met, by this time its heyday had long gone with popularity transferring to other nearby clubs.
 Jimmy B's finally closed its doors as a nightclub in 2002 to become an American themed restaurant "Arbuckle's" and later a live music venue called The Office (2003).
 A bowling complex was built with a fun pub called Studebaker's which quite quickly evolved into a late bar and then took on nightclub hours and music events.
 In 2002 it was renamed Breeze with the former pool hall above becoming a lounge bar called Chill.

 However a downturn in fortunes occurred in the early 2000s and the Castle Mona Hotel was put up for sale before being closed in 2006.

 In 2007 Castle Mona was acquired by the Sefton Group for £4 million with the stated intention of investing in the premises.
 However no such investment was forthcoming and consequently the structure fell into a significant state of disrepair - the building continuing to languish before once again being placed up for sale in 2011.
 Various would-be purchasers expressed intentions to purchase Castle Mona until it was eventually purchased at auction for £1.21 million in April 2018.
 The identity of the purchaser was kept secret until it was confirmed to be the Tevir Group, an Isle of Man-based property development company.

+From purchase, the owners undertook incremental remedial works to secure the fabric and site, in addition to demolition of modern extensions to the listed structure.